Shagshag/prestashop-documentation/RiskCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Risk.php line 37
+* This property is defined in [classes/Risk.php line 37](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Risk.php#37)

 Methods